DanielStoychev/CryptoRecover/docs/INSTALL.md

 ## 2) Install Python ## download the latest version from <https://github.com/DanielStoychev/CryptoRecover/archive/master.zip> and unzip it to a location of your choice.
 There's no installation procedure for *btcrecover* itself, however there are additional requirements below depending on your operating system and the wallet type you're trying to recover.ust download the latest version from <https://github.com/DanielStoychev/CryptoRecover/archive/master.zip> and unzip it to a location of your choice.
 There's no installation procedure for *btcrecover* itself, however there are additional requirements below depending on your operating system and the wallet type you're trying to recover.ust download the latest version from <https://github.com/DanielStoychev/CryptoRecover/archive/master.zip> and unzip it to a location of your choice.
 There's no installation procedure for *btcrecover* itself, however there are additional requirements below depending on your operating system and the wallet type you're trying to recover.re are a few basic steps to installing BTCRecover.

-1) Download and unzip the BTCRecover script
+1) Download and unzip the CryptoRecover script

 2) Download and install Python3